gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

                         |RXINFO| TX INFO |
 ```

-### Protocol encapsulation
+### Encapsulated protocol identification
-PJON supports encapsulated protocols identification by using a 2 bytes port number as a protocol identifier.
-Thanks to this feature devices and applications can handle safely many different protocols at the same time.
+PJON supports encapsulated protocol identification by using a 2 bytes port as a protocol identifier.
+Thanks to this feature many protocols or applications can operate safely at the same time on the same network.
 Ports from `0` to `8000` are reserved to known protocols which index is present in the [known protocols list](/specification/PJON-known-protocols-list.md), ports from `8001` to `65535` are free for custom use cases.

-The graph below shows a packet transmission where port 8002 is inserted in the packet and header's `PORT` bit up to signal its presence.
+The graph below shows a packet transmission where port 8002 is inserted in the packet and header's `PORT` bit is up to signal its presence.
 ```cpp
  _________________________________________
 |ID| HEADER |LENGTH|CRC8|PORT ID|DATA|CRC8|